oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/domain-lifecycle/restarting.md

 This document describes what actions you need to take to properly restart your servers for a number of common scenarios:

 * Modifying the WebLogic domain configuration
-* Changing the domain configuration overrides (also called situational configuration) for Domain in PV and Domain in Image domains
+* Changing the domain configuration overrides (also called situational configuration) for Domain on PV and Domain in Image domains
 * Changing the model files for Model in Image domains
 * Changing the WebLogic Server credentials (the user name and password)
 * Changing fields on the Domain that [affect WebLogic Server instance Pod generation]({{< relref "/managing-domains/domain-lifecycle/startup/_index.md#fields-that-cause-servers-to-be-restarted" >}}) (such as `image`, `volumes`, and `env`)